Participate

-St. Mark’s is a uniquely social parish where we meet regularly for fellowship, religious education and just to have fun.
-You’re invited.
-Please come!
+St. Mark’s is a uniquely social parish where we meet regularly for worship, fellowship, religious education and just to have fun.
+All are welcome.

 Kids & Youth